alvarorichard/HyperShell/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Notes
+* Please do not run the code in Zig, it is still in testing and development.
+It is the same project but rewritten in Zig.
+Please do not consider the Zig code